-With our Zapier integration, you can integrate Drift with 500+ apps.
+With the integration, you can connect Drift with 500+ applications!

 Here is a list of all the triggers that Drift offers: